theyarina/cla-hires-2026/README.md

 the hover details are on paper too.
 If the greens come out white, enable "Background graphics" in the print dialog.

-## Hosting + embedding in Drupal 10

-**OneDrive will not work** — it never serves HTML files as web pages, only as downloads or previews, so an iframe pointing at OneDrive shows nothing.

-Best options, in order:

-1. **Your own Drupal server (recommended).** Ask your web admin to upload `new-hires-map.html` to the site's public files area (`/sites/default/files/`).
-It's one static file, no server code.
-Same-origin means no iframe restrictions at all.
-2. **GitHub Pages** — free, reliable, no server: create a public repository, upload the file, enable Pages in Settings.
-Note the page contents (the names) become public on GitHub itself, which they would be on your site anyway.
-3. **Netlify Drop** (drop.netlify.com) — drag the file onto the page, get a URL.
-Free tier is fine for this.

-Then in Drupal, add this to any page that allows full HTML / iframes:
+In Drupal, add this to any page that allows full HTML / iframes:

 ```html
 <iframe src="https://YOUR-URL/new-hires-map.html"